awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-cdk.md

 The blueprint will deploy by default an EKS cluster with the managed nodegroups defined in the section [Deploying the Solution](#deploying-the-solution).

 ### Deploy

+Before you run the solution, you **MUST** change the `clusterAdminRoleArn` of the `props` object in `lib/emr-eks.ts`.
+This role allows you to interact manage EKS cluster and should have be allowed at least the IAM action `eks:AccessKubernetesApi`.

 Clone the repository